lpolerecky/LANS/README.md

 1. Install Matlab.

-    - You will need the *core* Matlab and the *image processing* and *statistics and machine learning* toolboxes.
+    - You will need the *core* Matlab and the following toolboxes: *image processing* and *statistics and machine learning*.
     - Presently, LANS requires Matlab 2019b or newer.
+Using the version 2019b of Matlab is most recommended.

 2. Install LaTeX.

     - This software is required to enable export of graphical output as tagged PDF documents.
     - Use one of the well-known LaTeX distributions for your operating system, e.g., *texlive* (Linux), *MikTeX* (Windows), *MacTex* (MacOS).
+    - What is essential to have installed and working are the following executables and packages:
-    - required executables: *epstopdf*, *pdflatex*
+        - executables: *epstopdf*, *pdflatex*
-    - required LaTeX packages: *graphicx*, *geometry*, *hyperref*
+        - LaTeX packages: *graphicx*, *geometry*, *hyperref*

 3. Install software for decompressing zip files.